puru599/DealHive/README.md

 - Users can checkout and make payments through the cart
 - The application uses Firebase to store and manage data for the products and users

-## Installation
-To run the application, clone the repository to your local machine and run npm install to install the necessary dependencies.
-Finally, run npm start to start the server and launch the application in your browser.

-## Contributing
-If you wish to contribute to this project, feel free to submit a pull request or create an issue.
-All contributions are welcome and appreciated!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).